sts10/common_word_list_maker/readme.markdown

 # Common Word List Maker

 This program scrapes most commonly used words from Google Books Ngram data in order to create a word list of commonly used words.

-It scrapes 2012 Google Books Ngram data from this website: [https://storage.googleapis.com/books/ngrams/books/datasetsv3.html](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html).
+It's hard-coded to scrape 2012 Google Books Ngram data from this website: [https://storage.googleapis.com/books/ngrams/books/datasetsv3.html](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html).

-## How this program works
+## What this program does

 **Step 1** is to programmatically **scrape** and clean the Google Books Ngram data for words starting with each letter of the alphabet.
 It sums and merges counts from all years after 1975, and then takes the top 20,000 words for each letter.